NATIONAL ANTHEM DAY

 The story behind “The Star Spangled Banner” is as moving as the anthem itself.
 While an attorney, Key was serving in the Georgetown Light Field Artillery during the War of 1812.
-In 1814 his negotiation skills as a lawyer were called upon to release Dr. William Beane who was a prisoner on the British naval ship, Tonnant.
-Early in September Key traveled to Baltimore in the company of Colonel John Skinner to begin negotiations.
+In 1814, his negotiation skills as a lawyer were called upon to release Dr. William Beane, a prisoner on the British naval ship, Tonnant.
+Early in September, Key traveled to Baltimore in the company of Colonel John Skinner to begin negotiations.

-Key and Skinner secured Beane’s release, but since the British navy had begun attacking Baltimore, the trio had to wait at sea to return to Georgetown.
+While Key and Skinner secured Beane’s release, the British navy had begun attacking Baltimore.
+The trio waited at sea to return to Georgetown.

-Fort McHenry is built on a peninsula of the Patapsco River, and the city of Baltimore is just across the Northwest Branch.
+Fort McHenry is built on a peninsula of the Patapsco River.
+Just across the Northwest Branch is the city of Baltimore.
 In 1814, the population of Baltimore was roughly 50,000 people, hardly the metropolis it is today.
-The country itself was still young, and often families of soldiers lived nearby and provided support to their soldiers.
+The country itself was still young, and often families of soldiers lived nearby, providing support to their soldiers.

-The British navy abandoned Baltimore and turned their full attention on Fort McHenry on September 13.
+The British navy abandoned Baltimore and turned their full attention to Fort McHenry on September 13th.
 As the 190-pound shells began to shake the fort, mother nature brought a storm of her own.
 Thunder and rain pelted the shore along with the bombs and shells.
 Throughout the night, parents, wives, and children in their homes could hear and feel the bomb blasts across the way.
 There were reports of the explosions being felt as far away as Philadelphia.
-It was a long night of fear, worry and providing comfort to one another.
+It was a long night of fear, worry, and providing comfort to one another.